Stefan Weidner: Life

-Already as a schoolboy, Weidner travelled to North Africa and made his first experiences with Islam.
-He later studied Islamic studies, German and philosophy at the universities of Georg-August-Universität Göttingen, University of Damascus, University of California, Berkeley and Rheinische Friedrich-Wilhelms-Universität Bonn.
-Weidner works as an author, translator, literary critic.
-From 2001 until the last issue in 2016, he was editor-in-chief of the journal Fikrun wa Fann which was published by the Goethe-Institut and aimed to contribute to the dialogue between Western and Islamic-influenced cultures.
-He has translated numerous poems from Arabic, including Adonis and Mahmud Darwish.
+Already as a schoolboy, Weidner travelled to North Africa and made his first experiences with Muslim society.
+He later studied Modern Oriental studies, German studies and philosophy at Georg-August-Universität Göttingen, University of Damascus, University of California, Berkeley, and Rheinische Friedrich-Wilhelms-Universität Bonn.
+Weidner is mainly known as author, translator, editor and literary critic of Arabic literature in Germany.

+From 2001 until the last issue in 2016, he was editor-in-chief of the magazine Fikrun wa Fann, published by the Goethe-Institut and aimed to contribute to the dialogue between Western and Islamic-influenced cultures.
+He has translated numerous Arab poets, including Adonis and Mahmud Darwish.
 Since October 2012, Weidner has been a founding member of the Akademie der Künste der Welt in Cologne.

 Weidner is a member of the Deutsche Akademie für Sprache und Dichtung and the writers' association PEN Centre Germany.
-He writes for the Süddeutsche Zeitung the Frankfurter Allgemeine Zeitung Die Zeit and Qantara.de.
+Among others, he has written for the Süddeutsche Zeitung the Frankfurter Allgemeine Zeitung Die Zeit and Qantara.de.

 His 400-page non-fiction book 1001 Buch: Die Literaturen des Orients has been described as an expert "walk through the centuries of the literatures of the Orient".
-Islamic scholar Stefan Wild commented on the book as follows: "Now, with 1001 Buch, he [Weidner] has succeeded in his greatest throw yet: an overall view of Arabic, Persian and Ottoman/Turkish literature from the seventh century to the present day."
+Modern Oriental Studies scholar Stefan Wild commented on the book as follows: "Now, with 1001 Buch, he [Weidner] has succeeded in his greatest coup yet: an overall view of Arabic, Persian and Ottoman/Turkish literature from the seventh century to the present day."